 - Outpatient or inpatient hospital care and ambulance transportation.
-Exceptions to this rule are if the patient’s hospice care team has scheduled care or the care is unrelated to the terminal illness.
+This rule does not apply if the patient’s hospice care team has scheduled care or the care is unrelated to the terminal illness.

 Did You Know: Keeping in close contact with your loved one’s hospice care team helps avoid unexpected out-of-pocket costs.
 When in doubt, speak with a team member to confirm what services are covered.

-- The individual must be 65 years in age or older to qualify for Medicare coverage.
+- The individual must qualify for Medicare coverage.

 - The individual must be enrolled in Medicare to use the hospice end-of-life benefit.

 - A hospice doctor must diagnose and certify the patient as terminal (meaning they have six months or less to live).
 This diagnosis must be made during a face-to-face encounter.

 - The individual must sign a statement choosing palliative care (comfort care) instead of other life-saving benefits.